 We continue to require working capital and credit facilities to fund the growth of our critical power services businesses, and we may require additional working capital and credit facilities to fund the growth of the electric vehicles business and the up-front costs associated with the development and sale of sustainable energy solutions projects.
 Without access to sufficient and appropriate financing, or if such financing is not available at desirable rates or on terms we deem appropriate, we would be unable to grow our business.
 Our ability to obtain financing in the future depends on banks' and other financing sources' continued confidence in our business model and the industries in which we operate as a whole.
-In addition, wholesale regulatory changes within financial services markets within specific jurisdictions in which we operate can affect the availability of financing for our businesses resulting from capital availability in the market and appetite of the market for certain industries, risks, or businesses.
-Changes to our business, the business of our lenders, or the financing market in a region or as a whole could result in us being unable to obtain new financing or maintain existing credit facilities.
+In addition, wholesale regulatory changes within financial services markets within specific jurisdictions in which we operate can affect the availability in the market and appetite of the market for certain industries, risks, or businesses.
+Changes to our business of our lenders, or the financing market in a region or as a whole could result in us being unable to obtain new financing or maintain existing credit facilities.
 Failure to obtain necessary financing to fund our operations would materially adversely affect our business, financial condition and results of operations.
 To date, we have obtained financing for our business from a limited number of financial parties.
-If any of these financial parties decided not to continue financing our business or to materially change the terms under which they are willing to provide financing, we could be required to identify new financial parties and negotiate new financing documentation.
-The process of identifying new financing partners and agreeing on all relevant business and legal terms could be lengthy and could require us to reduce the rate of growth of our business until such new financing arrangements were in place.
-In addition, there can be no assurance that the terms of
+If any of these financial parties decided not to continue financing documentation.
+The process of identifying new financing partners and agreeing on all relevant business and legal terms could be lengthy and could require us to reduce the rate of growth of our business until such mey financing partners.
+In any such case, our borrowing costs could increase, which could have a material adverse effect on our business, financial condition, and results of operations.